-Current Iteration of Team 4 Team 3 Team 2 Team 1 Synthesis proposed change G3: evaluating how these foundational documents address the rights and responsibilities of all people.
-No changes Civic Virtues 2 nd bullet •foundational documents have been used to address the rights and responsibilities Civics - Evaluating how these foundational documents (Declaration of Independence, US Constitution, and Bill of Rights) address the rights and responsibilities of all people.
+Current Iteration of proposed change Team 4 Team 3 Team 2 Team 1 Synthesis G3: evaluating how these foundational documents address the rights and responsibilities of all people.
+No changes Civic Virtues 2 nd bullet foundational documents have been used to address the rights and responsibilities Civics - Evaluating how these foundational documents (Declaration of Independence, US Constitution, and Bill of Rights) address the rights and responsibilities of all people.
 There are suggestions to name the documents and emphasize the documents continue to be used to address people's rights and responsibilities.
 Notes: G3: exploring ways that people can express their ideas and promote equitable solutions in their community.
 (Grade 3) - Informed Action revision (New equitable solutions language could be explored as an addition added to a previous objective and not create a new one out of repetition or being redundant) No changes Informed Action - agree with revisions The majority agrees with the revisions.
 One group proposes adding "equitable solutions" language to a previous objective rather than creating a new one.
 Notes: G3: comparing how societies in the Americas, Western Europe, and Western Africa have shaped and been shaped by their culture, traditions, and environment.
 No changes No changes Cultural Change Over Time - agree with revisions Accepted with no further revisions.

-Current Iteration of Team 4 Team 3 Team 2 Team 1 Synthesis proposed change G4: analyzing religious conflict among European settlers in Maryland and evaluating the effectiveness of the Toleration Act on different religious groups.
-(Grade 4) - The new additions provide more clarity and depth for studying the historical context; adding the word "evaluating" provides more of an inquiry and action component to the objective; Unit 2: Early Settlement Make 2 bullets: -Analyzing religious conflict among European settlers in Maryland -Identifying the different religious groups the Toleration Act protected and did not protect Early Settlement - agree with revisions The majority accepted the revisions.
-One group wanted to divide the objective into two objectives.
-One objective focused on analyzing religious conflict, and a second objective focused on who was and was not protected under the Toleration Act.
-Notes: G4: analyzing how ports, the institution of slavery, and natural resources created a tobacco-based economy in Maryland. и и No changes Colonial Regions - agree with revisions Accepted with no further revisions.
-G4: interpreting laws and legal documents that defined freedom for women, indentured servants, American Indians, religious groups and free blacks in the colonies.
-No changes Definitions of Freedom - agree with revisions Accepted with no further revisions.
+Current Iteration of Team 4 Team 3 Team 2 Team 1 Synthesis

+proposed change

+G4: analyzing religious (Grade 4) - The new Unit 2: Early Settlement Early Settlement - agree The majority accepted

+conflict among European additions provide more Make 2 bullets: with revisions the revisions.
+One

+settlers in Maryland and clarity and depth for -Analyzing religious conflict group wanted to

+evaluating the studying the historical among European settlers in divide the objective

+effectiveness of the context; adding the word Maryland into two objectives.

+Toleration Act on different "evaluating" provides more -Identifying the different One objective focused

+religious groups. of an inquiry and action religious groups the on analyzing religious

+component to the objective; Toleration Act protected and conflict, and a second

+did not protect objective focused on

+who was and was not

+protected under the

+Toleration Act.

+Notes:

+G4: analyzing how ports, " " No changes Colonial Regions - agree Accepted with no

+the institution of slavery, with revisions further revisions.

+and natural resources

+created a tobacco-based

+economy in Maryland.

+G4: interpreting laws and u u No changes Definitions of Freedom - Accepted with no

+legal documents that agree with revisions further revisions.

+defined freedom for

+women, indentured

+servants, American

+Indians, religious groups

+and free blacks in the

+colonies.